What Is Casual Dating, And How Do You Remain Healthy In A Casual Relationship?

 Casual dating can be challenging at times.
 With fewer rules in a relationship, you might be unsure whether you're hurting your casual partner's feelings.
 You might wonder which of you should text first or how long you should wait before another encounter.
 You may also wonder whether you should introduce them to your friends or discuss the future.
 Making plans with them for the future might also seem confusing.

-It can be normal and healthy to have a casual relationship that does not involve sex.
+It can be normal and healthy to have a casual relationship that does not involve sexual intercourse.
 Try not to assume that your partner will want to have sex with you or that you are entitled to it because you're in a casual relationship.
 Consent is vital to any relationship, including those with limited rules.

 A few date ideas that might foster casual energy between you and your dating partner could include: